parrt/msds689/projects/kmeans/kmeans.md

 Your software must also handle more than one dimensional data.
 For example, on the cancer data set there are *p*=30 features.

-Is another test, let's generate two synthetic distributions, one nested in the other.
+As a *p*>1 test, let's generate two synthetic distributions, one nested in the other.
 As you can see, kmeans performs poorly on disjoint and nested structures:

 ```python
 from sklearn.datasets import make_circles